 Even the smallest amount of oxygen in the packaging can disturb the preserving of the packaging.
 Our technologists monitor the products all the time.
 We make samples of every order and make sure the order is approved, before we will send it to our clients.

-A lot of information about barrier and shelf life.
+A lot of information about packaging barriers and shelf life.
 Do you need more information or do you have questions around this topic?
 LPF can help you out.
 Contact us for more information!